-The family must request RRHA approval for the return of any adult family members that RRHA previously determined to be permanently absent.
-The individual is subject to the eligibility and screening requirements discussed elsewhere in this chapter.
+The addition of an adult family member previously determined to be permanently absent will require a reasonable accommodation and RRHA approval.
+Upon approval the individual is subject to the eligibility and screening requirements discussed elsewhere in this chapter.

 3-I.M.
 LIVE-IN AIDE